PIPro

 Why does the PIPro sometimes seem to get looser fitting over time?
 There are two principle reasons, the first of which is reduced edema and contracture of the digit.
 A success!
 In such patients, we trial a smaller size in the clinic if a contracture remains in order to progress the patient’s treatment.
 If the smaller size is comfortable, we have the patient gradually convert to the smaller size during the day and eventually at night.
 The second reason is that the PIPro will develop creases during its break-in period.
 Like a leather shoe becomes more comfortable to wear over a period of days to weeks, the PIPro will do the same.
 We have tested patients with ‘broken in’ PIPros that have been worn for months and find that they retain 75% or more of their rotational torque.
 If, however, the patient’s improvement plateaus, it is reasonable to size down or fit a new splint.
 Also, if the patient has been using the PIPro Soft-Fit, it may be worthwhile to transition to a standard PIPro.

-Can it also straighten an MCP or DIP contracture?
+Can a PIPro also straighten an MCP or DIP contracture?
 The PIPro does not provide any corrective torque to the MCP joint.
 At the level of the DIP joint, the orthosis is purposely designed with a straight segment to prevent unintentional DIP hyperextension force.
 DIP hyperextension is a problem with the ‘banana’ splint designs where the orthosis curves upward distally.
 The straight distal segment, however, will provide a modest extension force to a contracted DIP joint.

 How is the PIPro different than ‘spring’ style splints?
 Both wire spring splints and the PIPro provide rotational torque to the PIP joint.
 The PIPro, however, provides several advantages including its ability to trap body heat to warm the tissue and also provides circumferential compression to reduce edema.
 Unlike spring splints, the PIPro is soft and amenable for night time wearing.
 There is also an optional night strap.
 Spring splints have a small contact area which increases local pressure, whereas the PIPro has a broad area of contract.